khvorov45/dunmle/README.md

 # dunmle

-MLE estimation of the scled logit model parameters
+MLE estimation of the scled logit model parameters.